Cosmological horizon

-A cosmological horizon is a measure of the distance from which one could possibly retrieve information.
-This observable constraint is due to various properties of general relativity, the expanding universe, and the physics of Big Bang cosmology.
-Cosmological horizons set the size and scale of the observable universe.
-This article explains a number of these horizons.
+A cosmological horizon one of two boundaries in three dimensional space, the particle horizon or the event horizon.
+The particle horizon divides space into those points reached by light traveling to an observer from those points too distant for light to have been observed.
+The particle horizon is the boundary of the observable universe.
+The event horizon includes all possible future observations: points outside the event horizon can never be observed.
+The event horizon is the boundary of all future observable universes.
+These boundaries are a consequence of general relativity, the expanding universe, and the physics of Big Bang cosmology.

 Particle horizon

-The particle horizon (also called the cosmological horizon, the comoving horizon, or the cosmic light horizon) is the maximum distance from which light from particles could have traveled to the observer in the age of the universe.
+The particle horizon, also called the comoving particle horizon, is the maximum distance from which light from particles could have traveled to the observer in the age of the universe.
 It represents the boundary between the observable and the unobservable regions of the universe, so its distance at the present epoch defines the size of the observable universe.
-Due to the expansion of the universe, it is not simply the age of the universe times the speed of light, as in the Hubble horizon, but rather the speed of light multiplied by the conformal time.
-The existence, properties, and significance of a cosmological horizon depend on the particular cosmological model.
+When cosmologists say "horizon" they almost always mean the particle horizon.